iodide-project/iodide/CONTRIBUTING.md

 ## Contribution Prerequisites

 - You should have [Node](https://nodejs.org/) installed at v8.0.0+ and [npm](https://www.npmjs.com/).
+- You should have some familiarity with React, Redux, modern ECMAScript.
 - You should have some familiarity with how Git works.

 ## Development Workflow